isc-projects/kea/doc/guide/dhcp4-srv.rst

    will be inserted anyway.

 -  ``fix-del`` - if a data inconsistency is discovered, try to correct it.
-If the correction is not successful, the lease will be rejected.
+If the correction is not successful, reject the lease.
    This setting ensures the data's correctness, but some incorrect data may be lost.
 Use with care.

 -  ``del`` - this is the strictest mode.
-If any inconsistency is detected, the lease is rejected.
+If any inconsistency is detected, reject the lease.
 Use with care.

 This feature is currently implemented for the memfile backend.